Vom1124/RasPi_LiDAR/README.md

           ros2 run velodyne_lidar lidar_read

 The Velodyne LiDAR should now successfully run continuously and subsribe to the pointcloud and save it in a text file named "pc_output.txt" under the home directory.

+The output data is printed as range and angles from the spherical coordinates.
+If one should require raw point cloud data it can be printed in the output text file by modifying the range_data from line 69 from the subscriber "lidar_sub" under the directory "src/velodyne_lidar/velodyne_lidar/lidar_sub".
+Three different data output is possible: pc2, xyz, and range data. 'pc2' acquires point cloud data including the ring and intensity, whereas 'xyz' simply outputs the x,y, and z coorindates. 'range_data' converts the 'xyz' data to give the range and the angles of projection (alpha and omega from y-axis and z-axis, respectively).
+So, the line "69" from the file can be set to the variable to achieve desired output data to be saved to a text file.

 Visualizing the point cloud in RViz: